DTJF/libpruio/src/doc/_5_memory.md

 ===================
 \tableofcontents

-libpruio uses three blocks of memory to organize its data
+\Proj uses three blocks of memory to organize its data

-- PruIo::DInit : A memory block of variable size, allocated by libpruio, containing the data arrays PruIo::Init and PruIo::Conf.
+- PruIo::DInit : A memory block of variable size, allocated by
+  \Proj, containing the data arrays PruIo::Init and PruIo::Conf.

 - PruIo::DRam : A memory block of 2 x 8 kB, allocated by the kernel
   driver uio_pruss and mapped to the PRUSS DRam.